wassammuneeb/mcdonald-sWebsite/README.md

-index.html        # Main entry point of the website style.css         # styling to the index page menu.html         # Dedicated menu pag menu.csss         # styling to the menu page app.js            # JavaScript for cart functionality
+index.html        # Main entry point of the website style.css         # styling to the index page menu.html         # Dedicated menu page menu.csss         # styling to the menu page app.js            # JavaScript for cart functionality